Magnum Opus Con: History

 To make up for the perceived failures of MOC 10, Castle organized "MOC 10A," which took place February 15–18, 1996, at the Adams Mark Hotel, in Charlotte, North Carolina.
 By all reports, MOC 10A returned to the debauchery of previous Magnum Opus Cons, with the Slave Auction, Bimbo Pageant, and Mr. Macho Contest all returning to prominence.
 Total attendance was reported to be around 450 people.

-MOC 11 was held June 13–16, 1996, at the Downtown Raddison, in Atlanta, Georgia, again in competition with Dragon Con (which took place the following weekend).
+MOC 11 was held June 13–16, 1996, at the Downtown Radisson, in Atlanta, Georgia, again in competition with Dragon Con (which took place the following weekend).
 MOC 12 returned to its traditional March schedule, staying in Atlanta, and featuring comics guests like Keith Giffen, Alan Grant, and Simon Bisley.
 It also downsized a bit, returning to a three-day event.
 By this time, attendance at MOC was declining, in many ways due to competition from Dragon Con.
 (In June of that year, Castle publicly accused Dragon Con of sabotaging his convention and poaching MOC guests.)

 For MOC 13, held March 20–22, 1998, the convention moved 75 miles to Athens, Georgia. and the History Village Inn, where it stayed for the next three years.
 That year, Castle organized "MOCtoberfest '98," held October 30–November 1, 1998, also at the History Village Inn in Athens.

 MOC 15, held March 31–April 2, 2000, was Roland Castle's final show as convention chairman; he stepped down early the next year due to stress-related health reasons.

 Magnum Opus Con's new co-chairmen were Monnie Robinson and Greg Bell, who had both been involved in MOC for many years.
 Robinson and Bell dubbed MOC 16 " The Sweet Sixteen Party," which was held March 15–18, 2001, at the Ramada Plaza Hotel Perimeter North, in Atlanta.
 Despite the new leadership, the show was not a success, and MOC 16 turned out to be the convention's last hurrah.